MRCIEU/PhenoSpD/README.md

 If you are planning to using ***LD score regression*** to estimate phenotypic correlation, you can install LD score regression from here https://github.com/bulik/ldsc.

 ## Citation
+If you use PhenSpD, please cite:

+Jie Zheng (2017) PhenoSpD: an atlas of phenotypic correlations and a multiple testing correction for the human phenome.
+BioRxiv:

 If you use the metaCCA software, please cite: